chancehudson/docker-libstorj/README.md

 ### Interactive shell

-To enter an interactive shell invoke `/bin/ash` as the command.
+To enter an interactive shell invoke `ash` (the default alpine shell) as the command with the `-it` flags.
+The `--rm` flag destroys the container after exit.

 ```
-docker run -it --rm jchancehud/libstorj /bin/ash
+docker run -it --rm jchancehud/libstorj ash
+/ #
 ```

 Now you have a shell into a virtual machine with the `storj` executable in the path.